Security Clearance Jobs After the MilitaryUpdated: December 23, 2022

-A security clearance can be a significant advantage for a veteran or soon to be separating service members who are seeking employment.
+A security clearance can be a significant advantage for a veteran or soon-to-be-separating service members who are seeking employment.
 Thousands of employers in fields such as commercial defense and government agencies are seeking to find qualified employees with active or current security clearance positions.
-Skills in demand vary greatly but include engineering, programming, intelligence, overseas careers, accounting & finance and much more.
+Skills in demand vary greatly but include engineering, programming, intelligence, overseas careers, accounting and finance and much more.

 Many employers, including both private companies and federal agencies, hire those who have or have had security clearances from Confidential to Top Secret.

-And it’s not just those who work directly with classified information such as intelligence data, satellite imagery, or counterintelligence who get hired needing a security clearance.
-You may have an edge if you have a security clearance and seek a job in certain sectors of engineering, programming, telephony, accounting & finance, and too many others to name.
+And it’s not just those who work directly with classified information such as intelligence data, satellite imagery or counterintelligence who get hired needing a security clearance.
+You may have an edge if you have a security clearance and seek a job in certain sectors of engineering, programming, telephony or accounting and finance.

 Why Do You Need A Security Clearance For Some Civilian Jobs?